Russian ruble plunges amid fresh US sanctions – DW – 11/28/2024

 Chris Weafer, an investment adviser who has worked in Russia for more than 25 years, thinks the sanctions on Gazprombank could have "severe consequences" for the budget, "if workarounds are not found or waivers are not granted by the US" to some countries.
 "The Russian central bank is scrambling to find a way to deal with it.
 The evidence suggests it is still looking for a solution," he told DW.

-Oleg Buklemishev, a Moscow-based economist, told DW's Novosti talk show that the latest developments are a reflection of the various pressures the Russian economy has faced since the invasion.
+Oleg Buklemishev, a Moscow-based economist, told video podcast DW Novosti Show that the latest developments are a reflection of the various pressures the Russian economy has faced since the invasion.

 "The country, suffering and shifting exports and imports from one direction to another, bears colossal costs in logistics and sales," he said.
 "It is all insanely expensive.
 And at the same time, I would say that it is naive to expect that you and your currency will strengthen."